-As their eyesight gets sharper in the first few months after being born, they begin to take in their surroundings and learn more about the world around them.
+As their eyesight gets sharper in the first few months after being born, they begin to take in their surroundings, following objects and learning more about the world around them.
 As healthy eyes and good vision are essential to their cognitive development, it’s important that you have an idea of what stage they’re at in their development so you can track their progress.

-Lots of new parents are curious about when their little one start seeing what's around there, so we’ve listed all the eye development milestones to expect in your baby’s first year.
+Lots of new parents are curious about when their little one start seeing what's around them, so we’ve listed all the eye development milestones to expect in your baby’s first year.

 At what age can babies see?

 Like everything else in their early development years, babies also have to learn how to see.
 Everything’s a blur for the baby after they exit the womb, with a newborn’s vision gradually getting sharper in the first few months of their life.
 They won’t see colour until they’re three months old and it will also take a few months for their eyes to start following objects.
 Because vision is so linked to brain development, it’s important to aid your baby’s eye development by providing stimuli to ensure their eyes are in good shape.